knuesel/callisto/src/reading.typ

     value: value,
   )
 }
-// Process-rich is the entry-point for all recursive handlers.
-If read-mime
-// should be an entry point too, create a convenience function get-recursive-handlers
-// here, which would create the recursive-handlers dict

 /// Process rich items from the 'outputs' field in a notebook.
 These contain
 /// additional (meta)data besides the rich item itself.
 #let process-rich-output(item, ..args) = {